tommasorigon/India-SequentiaLogit/README.md

 - A [`results.md`](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/results.md) document, in which graph and tables of Section 4 of the paper are reproduced.
 - A [`predictive_pref.md`](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/predictive_perf.md) document, in which out-of-sample performances are computed for our model and for competing models.

+In the repository we also made available the files [`core_functions.R`](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/core_functions.R) and [`core_functions.cpp`](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/core_functions.cpp), which contain the function for estimating our model via MCMC.

 ## Shiny application